-4.0 COUNCIL TAX (QUARTER 2 2017/18)
+4.0 COUNCIL TAX

-- 4.1 There are currently no council tax debts over £10,000 for which Cabinet's approval for write off is sought. - 4.2 The amounts written off under delegated powers, in accordance with the thresholds outlined in the write off policy, are as follows: Eight cases under £100 which amount to £361.65.
-Of these, two cases have absconded (£120.09), one case is insolvent (£75.45), one case is due to hardship (£88.87) and four cases that are uneconomical to collect (£77.24).
-There are 20 cases between £100 and £1,000, which amount to £6,465.52.
-Of these, 12 have absconded (£3,121.86), two are insolvent (£866.04), three cases have debt relief orders (£1,741.20), one is uneconomical to collect (£383.04), one is deceased with no assets (£132.95) and one is due to hardship (£220.43).
-There are eight cases between £1,000 and £10,000 which amount to £14,137.60.
-Of these, two cases have absconded (£2,997.38), one case has a debt relief order (£1,476.20), four cases are insolvent (£6,729.30) and one case where the debtor is deceased with no assets (£2,934.72). - 4.3 The full list of reasons for writing off debt includes:
+- 4.1 There are currently no council tax debts over £10,000 for which Cabinet's approval for write off is sought. - The amounts written off under delegated powers, in accordance with the thresholds outlined in the write off policy, are as follows: 10 cases under £100 which amount to £242.75.
+Of these, four cases have absconded (£171.72), and six cases that are uneconomical to collect (£71.03).
+There are 45 cases between £100 and £1,000, which amount to £20,983.35.
+Of these, 33 have absconded (£14,640.87), three cases have a debt relief order (£1,331.57), three are uneconomical to collect (£1,831.51), five cases are insolvent (£2,866.30) and one is deceased with no assets (£313.10).
+There are 17 cases between £1,000 and £10,000 which amount to £32,596.60.
+Of these, 13 cases have absconded (£24,026.25), one case has a debt relief order (£2,091.82), two cases are insolvent (£3,414.41) and one case which is uneconomical to collect (£3,064.12).

-- Bankruptcy or a Debt Relief Order is in place - Deceased No assets in the estate. - Debtor Absconded / No Trace - Company in liquidation/dissolved or ceased trading with no assets - Severe Hardship and/or Serious health Issues - Statute barred i.e. we cannot legally pursue the debt as there has been six years since the debt fell due and no action has been taken to collect the debt. - Uneconomical to collect i.e. it is not financially viable to take further action for e.g. due to the low level of the debt, they have gone abroad etc. - 4.4 Writing off debts is only considered where all appropriate recovery and enforcement measures have been taken, or, where the council are legally prohibited from pursuing the debt. - 4.5 Each year the council produces a recovery timetable which details the dates on which the statutory Reminders, Final Notices and Summonses are to be despatched.
+- 4.3 The full list of reasons for writing off debt includes: - Bankruptcy or a Debt Relief Order is in place - Deceased No assets in the estate. - Debtor Absconded / No Trace - Company in liquidation/dissolved or ceased trading with no assets - Severe Hardship and/or Serious health Issues - Statute barred i.e. we cannot legally pursue the debt as there has been six years since the debt fell due and no action has been taken to collect the debt. - Uneconomical to collect i.e. it is not financially viable to take further action for e.g. due to the low level of the debt, they have gone abroad etc. - 4.4 Writing off debts is only considered where all appropriate recovery and enforcement measures have been taken, or, where the council are legally prohibited from pursuing the debt. - 4.5 Each year the council produces a recovery timetable which details the dates on which the statutory Reminders, Final Notices and Summonses are to be despatched.
 The letters issued are designed to maximise collection by prompting tax payers to pay their missed instalments in a timely manner, thereby avoiding further enforcement action taking place.
 Information is provided on the website to explain what happens next should payment not be made. - 4.6 For all outstanding debt, the council takes the recovery action outlined in the bullet points below: - If payment is not received by the instalment due date shown on the bill, a reminder notice is issued. - If payment is received within seven days the tax payer may continue with their original instalment plan.
 If they default again within the year, then one further reminder notice is issued.
 If they do not pay, the following steps are taken. - If payment is not received by the date on the reminder notice, a court Summons is issued.
 The Summons advises them of the date and time that the Council will attend a Magistrates Court hearing to apply for the award of a Liability Order against them. - Once a Liability Order is obtained, the Council has a number of enforcement options open to them in order to secure payment of the debt.